andrew/ultimate-awesome/README.md

 - [Good-Finds](https://github.com/deshabhishek007/Good-Finds) - List of Good Finds for Developer / Marketers / Blogger.
 - [awesome-approximate-dnn](https://github.com/e-dupuis/awesome-approximate-dnn) - Curated content for DNN approximation, acceleration . with a focus on hardware accelerator and deployment.
 - [awesome-bugs](https://github.com/HackOvert/awesome-bugs) - A collection of software bug types and articles showcasing the hunt for and exploitation of them.
-- [awesome-alternatives](https://github.com/hardbsdk/awesome-alternatives) - A list of alternatives for the most used programs, games, web services and operating systems.
 - [awesome-technical-leadership-and-career-resources](https://github.com/Jareechang/awesome-technical-leadership-and-career-resources) - Articles related technical leadership or career growth.
 - [Awesome-Gaming-List](https://github.com/K3V1991/Awesome-Gaming-List) - My awesome Gaming List features Tools, Mods, Emulators & Websites for Gamers.
 - [cybersecurity-models](https://github.com/keithmccammon/cybersecurity-models) - A collection of models for organizing, prioritizing, and understanding cybersecurity and information risk management concepts.